Graham Fire & Rescue’s Response to COVID-19

 - Centers for Disease Control and Prevention: COVID-19

-We are closely monitoring this situation and will continue to provide updates on the Graham Fire & Rescue facebook page.
+We continue to monitor the situation and will provide updates on the Graham Fire & Rescue facebook page.